 The possibilities are endless!

-3. Gather Your Supporters First — Other People in the Family Who Will Be Open to Not Exchanging Gifts This Year
+Gather Your Supporters First — Other People in the Family or Among Your Friends Who Will Be Open to Not Exchanging Gifts This Year

-Who in your family will be most receptive to the idea, and who will be the least?
+Who in your family or among your friends will be most receptive to the idea, and who will be the least?
 Contact the most receptive members first.
 Then, when you discuss it with the less receptive members, mention the others who are already on board!

-4. Keep Your Word After You’ve Agreed Not to Give Someone a Christmas Gift
+Keep Your Word If You’ve Agreed Not to Give Someone a Christmas Gift

-No falling off the gift-giving wagon once you’ve agreed not to give gifts!
+No falling off the no-gifts wagon once you’ve agreed not to give gifts!